unjs/unplugin/docs/guide/index.md

    In Rollup, this hook has been polyfilled to match the behaviors.
 See the following usage examples for reference.
 3. Although esbuild can handle both JavaScript and CSS and many other file formats, you can only return JavaScript in `load` and `transform` results.
 4. Currently, `writeBundle` is only serves as a hook for the timing.
 It doesn't pass any arguments.
-5. Rspack supports `resolveId` with a minimum required version of v1.0.0-alpha.1.
+5. Rspack and Rsbuild support `resolveId` with a minimum required Rspack version of v1.0.0-alpha.1.
 6. Bun supports `buildEnd` and `writeBundle` with a minimum required version of v1.3.0.

 :::